 “My mom was always helping people.
 I’m honored to be the daughter of someone who brought so much to everyone’s lives.
 Even in this darkness, she’s still shines some light for us.”

 Kulich is survived by her husband, three children and three grandchildren.

 “She loved her family so much,” Smith said in the statement.
 “She was dedicated, motivated, and comforting.
 My mom was just such a wonderful human that positively impacted everyone she met.”

-Kulich joined Citizens Bank one year ago, her employer said in a statement on Facebook.
-"In that time, she shared her bright spirit with everyone around her," the statement read.
+Kulich joined Citizens Bank one year prior, her employer said in a statement on Facebook.
+“In that time, she shared her bright spirit with everyone around her,” the statement read.

-The family has started a GoFundMe page to help pay for Kulich's funeral costs.
+The family started a GoFundMe page to help pay for Kulich’s funeral costs.

 Jackson and Tucker Sparks